1. Home

 linked accounts screenshot

-Select the private key that was downloaded earlier.
+Then, select the private key that was downloaded in Step 8.

 Click on the Upload Service Account Key button.